-Memorial Sloan-Kettering Cancer Center (MSKCC) is the world's oldest and largest private institution devoted to the prevention, treatment, and cure of cancer.
-Founded in 1884, Memorial Sloan-Kettering has long been a leader in early detection, precise diagnosis, and individually tailored treatments for cancer.
+Memorial Sloan Kettering Cancer Center (MSK) is the world's oldest and largest private institution devoted to the prevention, treatment, and cure of cancer.
+Founded in 1884, Memorial Sloan Kettering has long been a leader in early detection, precise diagnosis, and individually tailored treatments for cancer.

 We fulfill our mission -- the progressive control and cure of cancer through programs of patient care, research, and education -- by facilitating collaborations among scientists and clinical specialists, enabling new discoveries and the development of new treatments.